-Spinning from the shore or in a small boat, some very nice sea bass, sea trout, mackerel and pollack can be caught with top water lures, poppers, spinner baits, stick-bait using the "walking-the-dog" action.
+Sea trout fishing and bass fishing can be done spinning from the shore or in a small boat.
+Apart from nice sea bass and sea trout, you can also catch mackerel and pollack with top water lures, poppers, spinner baits, stick-bait using the "walking-the-dog" action.
 The best flies on the fly fishing rod are streamers and the Lefty's Deceiver fly combining white and blue for example, imitating small bait fish.

 Offshore fishing in Ireland

 Fishing charters in Kinsale, Ballycotton, Dingle, Galway, Youghal or Donegal organize deep sea fishing tours, both private charters and shared charters, and provide the captain, fishing tackle, bait & lures and all you need to enjoy a memorable day at seas.
-The targeted species can be big shark, skate; or tope and flatfish over sandy ground.
+Boat fishing, the targeted species can be big shark, skate; or tope and flatfish over sandy ground.

-Fishing one of the many charted wrecks off the Irish coast is probably the best guarantee to catch decent sized cod, pollack, conger or ling.
+Fishing one of the many charted wrecks off the Irish coast is probably the best guarantee to catch decent sized cod, pollack, conger or ling during your fishing trip.
 Wreck fishing is always an unforgettable experience.

-Deep sea fishing in Ireland is possible all year round, although the best time is between the end of March and October.
-Not only because the fish are more active when the water is warmer, but also because of the weather conditions.
-In winter the weather is pretty unstable and makes fishing during the colder months pretty difficult.
+Deep sea fishing in Ireland and Northern Ireland is possible all year round, although the best time is between the end of March and October.
+Not only because the fish are more active when the water is warmer, but also because of the weather conditions (especially on the west coasts).
+In winter the weather is pretty unstable and makes fishing on the Wild Atlantic during the colder months pretty difficult.